 - 1. Radio-sensitivity needs to be determined for each genotype prior to mutation induction. - 2.
 Mutagen and the plant material to be used in the mutagenesis treatment are key factors that must be considered in mutation breeding for successful crop improvement. - 3.
 There is the need to further investigate the mutagenic effect of pollination with irradiated pollen in cowpea using other physical mutagens. - 4.
 There is the need for whole genome sequence of all the new cowpea mutants selected in order to add to our knowledge of the mutations and cowpea genetic structure.

-5. Novel traits of morphological and agronomic values inherent in selected mutants in this study should be explored for the benefit of cowpea improvement.
+- in in in increase 5.
+Novel traits of morphological and agronomic values inherent in selected mutants